 Just be sure to save your feet for race day 😉

-I cannot recommend Basik Cafe enough – a little Acai ‘shack’ along Ali’i Drive.
+1. Basik Cafe: I cannot recommend this little Acai shack along Ali’i Drive enough!
 Their cold and delicious Acai bowls are amazing for a post training re-fuel.
 For the uninitiated, these bowls are essentially a thick fruit smoothie, loaded with yummy toppings.
 Unfortunately, they’re not open race day, so get in before and after – the perfect recovery fuel!

 Daylight Mind coffee in Kona looks out over the beautiful swim course and serves fantastic coffee.
-There is also a great Cafe Hawi bike turn around, and you have to go to Da Poke Shack – it’s incredible!
+It’s pretty hard to beat!
+There is also a great spot – Cafe Hawi – at the bike turn around.

 If you have a support crew with you, tell them to park themselves at Kona Haven Café.
 It’s right on Ali’i drive and has plenty of chairs to relax in, ice-cold lattes, fans, and shade.
 A great viewing spot to watch all the crazies sweating it out on course for 10 hours or more!

 Dig Me beach marks the start of the Ironman swim (at the Pier) and the week before the race they have the course marked out for anyone to swim.
 You’ll see lots of pros out doing their final swims and there are always lots of people out swimming, which makes it feel very safe.
 The ocean is amazingly blue and there will be a good chance you’ll see a pod of dolphins up close.
 The best bit though has to be the coffee boat!
 Yep, there really is a boat out in the ocean that serves free coffee!
 Just swim out and grab a brew- take a GoPro for some incredible photos along the way too!